 Self-Harm – Self-harm is the case where the youth find themselves craving for attention.
 “Research reports one in twelve teens, mostly girls, self-harm and ten percent of them continue to deliberately harm themselves well into young adulthood,” stresses Raychelle Cassada Lohmann Ph.D., LPCS.
 It is the youth’s way of saying they are not okay and that people should help them.
 But the problem with society is their blindness towards what is happening inside and often only looking from the outside.
 There is no consideration of trying to get to the root of their emotional issue and often judge these kids from physically harming themselves.

 Suicide – The most underrated issue that people don’t want to talk about, not unless it already happened.
-It sucks that society’s way of approaching the youth is beyond everybody’s frustration.
+It sucks that society’s way of approaching youth mental health is beyond everybody’s frustration.
 That even if these kids already scream their lungs out trying to ask for help, nobody would recognize.
 But when life is gone, the irony begins.
 People will suddenly become emotional about the loss.

 Let’s take our time not only to observe but also listen.
 Our youths are not invulnerable.
 As adults, we must help, encourage, and motivate them to overcome their issues in life.